 The term ‘series bible’ gets thrown about often enough, but what exactly does it mean?
 Well, the word isn’t well-defined, and that’s why it can sometimes be confusing.
 Just as ‘outline’, ‘treatment’, and ‘synopsis’ can mean different things to different people, ‘series bible’ and ‘show bible’ are just the same.
-So, if you’re ever asked to produce one, always clarify exactly what’s required, just in case their idea of what a bible is, is something different to yours.
+So, if you’re ever asked to produce one, always clarify exactly what’s required, just in case their idea of what a bible is, is something different from yours.

 For emerging writers, a series bible is primarily a pitching document designed to help you sell your great idea for a TV series.
-Obviously, if you’re writing a feature script, a short film, or a stand alone one-hour drama, you’re not going to need one.
+Obviously, if you’re writing a feature script, a short film, or a stand-alone one-hour drama, you’re not going to need one.
 This is purely for writers looking to pitch a TV serial, animated series, or web series.
-Basically anything where there’s more than one episode involved.
+Basically, anything where there’s more than one episode involved.